MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Though the majority of chemicals in cosmetics present hardly any or zero risk, dozens have been associated to significant health conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals can enter a person's body through the skin, inhalation, ingestion and internal use, and cause similar dangers as food chemicals, per this site.
+Although most chemicals in cosmetic products pose little or zero danger, several dozen are associated to serious health conditions, such as cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals enter a person's body through ingestion, inhalation, and internal use, and lead to similar risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in water, food, and several other ordinary goods.
-Still, no sector of consumer goods is subject to less government oversight than cosmetics and other personal care products, including Eyeshadow.
-Although most of the chemicals in cosmetics probably pose little risk, your exposure to some has been linked to critical health problems, including cancer.
+Chemicals and contaminants associated with cancer can be found in water, food, and several other common items.
+But, no sector of consumer items is accountable to less government direction than cosmetics, including Eyeshadow.
+Though many of the chemicals in cosmetics probably pose little risk, being exposed to some has been associated with substantial health concerns, including cancer.